 Non-qualified stock options, on the other hand, may be taxed as ordinary income when you exercise.
 But no matter what kind of options you have, exercising them may cause you to pay taxes — regardless of whether the company is public or private.

-5 – Even with Limited Ability to Sell Your Shares and a Pending Tax Bill, Exercising Might Still Make Sense
+5 – Even with a Limited Ability to Sell Your Shares and a Pending Tax Bill, Exercising Might Still Make Sense

 There can be considerable risk associated with exercising private company stock and the cash call necessary to exercise and hold shares.
-Other things like a pending tax liability and uncertainty around how to “get out” are reasons to evaluate how exercising private stock options fit into your financial plan.
+Other things like a pending tax liability and uncertainty around how to “get out” are reasons to evaluate how exercising private stock options fits into your financial plan.

 But while the risk is real, there may be some advantages to exercising your private company stock, too.

-One potential advantage of exercising private stock is that the AMT impact may be lower now than it may otherwise be in the future.
+One potential advantage of exercising private company incentive stock options is that the AMT impact may be lower now than it may otherwise be in the future.
 A key factor in determining how much AMT you owe from an exercise of incentive stock options is the spread between the fair market value at exercise and the strike price.

 If we assume that the spread between the two is smaller now than it will be later, the AMT you may need to pay will likely be smaller, too.
 The net result of this may mean that you can exercise and incentive stock options now with a lesser tax impact than you will have in the future.

 Exercising sooner rather than later may also be beneficial when you want to sell your shares.
 You could not only secure a lower bargain element when you exercise and hold, but you also begin the holding period requirements for a qualifying disposition.